 Figure 19.
-A. Two equal spheres moving in the opposite directions with equal speeds and high Reynolds numbers.
-Due to symmetry, on the dashed line the normal to it velocities which are induced by the spheres, cancel each other.
-In a case this line can be imagined as a rigid wall on which the zero normal velocity is satisfied in the left and right half-spaces.
-B. A sphere moving away from the wall with velocity U. C. A finite radius sphere approaching to a large one (); the later can be considered as a rigid wall.
+A. Two equal spheres moving in opposite directions with equal speeds and high Reynolds numbers.
+Due to symmetry, on the dashed line, the velocities normal to it that are induced by the spheres cancel each other.
+In this case, this line can be imagined as a rigid wall on which the zero normal velocity is satisfied in the left and right half-spaces.
+B. A sphere moving away from the wall with velocity U. C. A finite radius sphere approaching a large one (); the latter can be considered as a rigid wall.

-The locations of both sphere change in time as follows:
+The locations of both spheres change in time as follows: